lloydchang/client-side-canary-deployment/README.md

  - **No server infrastructure required**: No need for load balancers, service meshes, or global accelerators
  - **Works with static hosting**: Compatible with GitHub Pages, Netlify, Vercel, or any static hosting
- - **JavaScript-based assignment**: Uses browser's sessionStorage (not server-side sessions) and JavaScript for user assignment
+ - **JavaScript-based assignment**: Uses browser's localStorage (not server-side sessions) and JavaScript for user assignment
  - **Analytics-driven**: Collects metrics to evaluate canary performance vs. stable version

  ### How It Differs From Traditional Server-Side Approaches